 Does it make you nervous thinking about your first trip with your new to you Travel Trailer?
 You are not really sure about how to set it up because you have never done this before?
 Yes, the dealer showed you how to do it, but you can’t really remember every step?

 Here is a step-by-step guide ‘How to set up your Travel Trailer’, just follow these easy steps and print out the checklist for your convenience.
 (You can also find a lot of helpful tips in the Resource Library. )

 Our first trip was very stressful to us, because we didn’t really know what to do or how to start.
 We thought learning by doing is great, but this is not really the best thing you should do when you are out in the woods.

 Yes, the guy we bought the TT from did explain some things to us, but we couldn’t remember everything 2 months later.
 (Good idea to take a video while you get an introduction).

 Also, some things are just pretty new and odd to do.
 Have you ever dumped a black tank before?
 Right, and actually what is a black tank?
-A lot of new things will come up and you don’t know what to do.
+And do you know what a surge protector is?
+A lot of new things will come up and you don’t know what and how to do it.

-This is why I wrote the checklist ‘How to set up your RV or Travel Trailer’.
+This is why I wrote the checklist ‘How to set up your Travel Trailer or RV’.

 Being prepared before you leave is always good, therefore check out the ‘Must-haves‘ for your RV.
 Just make sure you are not missing anything important for the inside or outside of your camper.
 We didn’t know anything about a surge protector or a water filter, but it is definitely recommended to have: